 54 Where necessary, tables in this release have had small values suppressed or randomised to protect confidentiality.
 As a result, sums of components may not add exactly to totals.
 These very minor adjustments allow for a greater amount of data to be released, and as they are small, do not affect the utility of the data.

 55 Calculations as shown in the commentary sections of this release are based on unrounded figures.
 Calculations using rounded figures may differ from those released.
 Where figures have been rounded in tables, discrepancies may occur between sums of component items and totals.

 57 The ABS' releases draw extensively on information provided freely by individuals, businesses, governments and other organisations.
 The efforts of each state and territory's Registries of Births, Deaths and Marriages to improve the data quality, coverage and timeliness of death registration information, processes and systems are noted and valued by the ABS.
-Their continued cooperation is very much appreciated; without it, the wide range of statistics published by the ABS would not be available.
+Their continued cooperation is very much appreciated.
 Information received by the ABS is treated in strict confidence as required by the Census and Statistics Act 1905.

 58 Other ABS products which may be of interest to users include:

 59 ABS products and releases are available free of charge from the ABS website <http://www.abs.gov.au>.
 Click on Statistics to gain access to the full range of ABS statistical and reference information.

 60 More detailed death and mortality statistics can be obtained from data cubes (in Microsoft Excel format) available electronically, from the Downloads tab.